What can Blockchain do for MERL?

 Washington, DC 20006

 Tired of the blockchain hype, but still curious on how it will impact MERL?
 Join us for a full day workshop with development practitioners who have implemented blockchain solutions with social impact goals in various countries.
 Gain knowledge of the technical promises and drawbacks of blockchain technology as it stands today and brainstorm how it may be able to solve for some of the challenges in MERL in the future.
 Learn about ethical design principles for blockchain and how to engage with blockchain service providers to ensure that your ideas and programs are realistic and avoid harm.
-Full agenda coming soon!
+See the agenda here!

 Shailee Adinolfi is currently Director, Blockchain Solutions at ConsenSys, a venture production studio harnessing the power of ethereum.
 She was previously Vice President of Account Management and Marketing at BanQu Inc., which creates Economic Identities (patent pending) for people, assets and organizations on the distributed ledger, linking them to the global economy.
 At FHI 360, Shailee was a Technical Advisor, Digital Financial Services and Project Director for the USAID Mobile Solutions Technical Assistance and Research project (mSTAR), while serving on the Steering Committee of Indian Partnership for Cashless Commerce (cashlesscatalyst.org), a $6 million donor funded entity focused on accelerating merchant acceptance of digital payments, to increase financial inclusion.
 She led FHI 360’s Malawi Mobile Money Accelerator Program and facilitated Bangladesh Prime Minister’s Office in joining the UNCDF’s Better than Cash Alliance.
 At Chemonics International, Ms. Adinolfi supported development of mobile money action plans for Afghanistan, Malawi, and Indonesia funded by USAID, assessed purchase order finance (POF) loan product targeting small and medium enterprises (SMEs) in Armenia.
 At Accenture, she supported the Delivery Operations Information System (DOIS) for the US Postal Service, to manage their carriers and routes nation-wide.
 She holds a BA in Business Administration and MA in International Affairs from American University.